tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 If WinRM is not the ideal solution for you, we offer an alternative approach backed by WMI.
 See [this section](#gather-machine-stats-without-winrm) for more information.

-Machine Stats for Windows outputs JSON data which can be securely sent to your Tidal Migrations workspace using the `tidal` command.
+Machine Stats for Windows outputs JSON data, which can be saved and uploaded to the Tidal Migrations Platform, or piped there directly using Tidal Tools.

 ### Requirements and Dependencies